jduggan83/see-a-mess/README.md

 #### Todo

+ - import working toolbar and carousel example, and ensure responsive menu is working
- - complete remaining types - table, list-group, carousel, thumbnail, pic with side content (as per example)
+ - implement types - table, list-group, carousel, thumbnail, pic with side content (as per example)
  - view full article, from alert, panel and container
+ - fix issue where entry point has to be at root
+ - sub menus when specifying parent id
  - loading custom templates with properties
+ - styling options on each component
+ - a spinner cover entire screen while excel is loading
  - publish contents to mongo DB, for production mode
- - styling options on each component
- - sub menus when specifying parent id
- - fix issue where entry point has to be at root

-#### Ideas
+#### Nice to have

- - look at app page for specifying name, layout
  - use LESS at runtime to specify colors etc
- - establih a few different page layout patterns to be chosen
  - Look downloading a few different themes that can be selected
  - link for a custom css file that can be published
- - a spinner cover entire screen while excel is loading
+ - enhance layout options - grid, blog etc...
+ - menu component to go to page, or full page article.
+Then maybe implement hide, for item in pages sheet